 Pan-seared sirloin steak

-This recipe uses a dry rub instead of a liquid marinade, giving the steaks a distinct garlic and herb flavor.
-We like the combination of dried basil, rosemary, and thyme, but you can use your favorite concoction of dried herbs instead.
+This recipe uses a dry rub instead of a liquid marinade, giving the steaks a distinct garlic and herb flavour.
+We like the combination of dried basil, rosemary, and thyme, but you can use your favourite concoction of dried herbs instead.
 It couldn't be simpler to put together—you just sprinkle the garlic and seasonings right on the steak, then pan-sear until it's nicely browned and charred.
 Place the pan in the oven and finish roasting it off in just 5 minutes, or however well done you like your steak.
 The only chopping you have to do is for the garlic, and since only one skillet is used, the cleanup is minimal, making this steak a quick and easy weeknight treat.

 Uncooked lean and trimmed beef strip sirloin